James U. Blanchard III

-James U. Blanchard III (November 10, 1943 – March 19, 1999) was a prominent American dealer in rare coins and precious metals, active in the movement to legalize private gold holdings in the United States.
+James U. Blanchard III (November 10, 1943 – March 19, 1999) was an American dealer in rare coins and precious metals, active in the movement to legalize private gold holdings in the United States.
 He was the founder of Blanchard and Company, a precious metals investment firm.

 Early life

-Blanchard was born on November 10, 1943 in Greenwood, Mississippi, and grew up in Houston, Texas.
+Blanchard was born on November 10, 1943, in Greenwood, Mississippi, and grew up in Houston, Texas.
 As a boy, he attended New Orleans Academy but was sent to Chamberlain-Hunt Academy, a historic Christian preparatory school, after misbehavior.

 After a car accident that broke his back when he was a teenager, Blanchard was a paraplegic and used a wheelchair.
 He recuperated at Warm Springs, GA, the spa town President Franklin Roosevelt had often visited to treat his paraplegia.

 Blanchard acquired his G.E.D. and in 1964 enrolled at what is now the University of New Orleans (UNO).
 It was during this period that he first read Ayn Rand, whom he admired, later naming his son after Rand's novella Anthem.
 He graduated with a major in history and taught for several years before founding the National Committee to Legalize Gold (NCLG).
 American citizens had not been able to privately own gold since 1933, when President Franklin Roosevelt signed Executive Order 6102.